NaN-xyz/GlyphsApp-Filters/README.md

 Can be used on a glyph-by-glyph basis or across the entire selected font.

 Custom parameters can be set to filter on the instance export rather than editing the font directly.
+In this way you can also have different settings for different sets of glyphs.
+This can be useful when dealing with relatively small paths such as  diacritics or punctuation.
 Sample:

 ```
 Angularize; segsize:120; detail:True;